 Energy bills are kept to a minimum by combining passive solar, radiant floor heating and natural day-lighting.
 Native, low-water grasses and shrubs are planted to reduce water consumption.

-This project was featured in dwell magazine. view
+Featured in dwell magazine. view